-Amgen and Microgenics Corporation ("Microgenics") are parties to that certain Collaborative Development and Commercialization Agreement, dated July 26, 2012 (as amended from time to time, the "Assay Agreement"), for the development of an antibody-based immunoassay (the "OM Assay") used for the in vitro measurement of concentrations of omecamtiv mecarbil in human blood and other bodily fluids, as well as related calibrator and controls, based on immunoassay technologies developed by Microgenics and its affiliates suitable for application on automated chemistry analyzers.
-The OM Assay is intended to ensure personalized dose optimization of omecamtiv mecarbil in patients being treated.
+Amgen and Microgenics Corporation ("Microgenics") are parties to that certain Collaborative Development and Commercialization Agreement, dated July 26, 2012 (as amended from time to time, the "Assay Agreement"), for the development of an antibody-based immunoassay (the "Microgenics OM Assay") used for the in vitro measurement of concentrations of omecamtiv mecarbil in human blood and other bodily fluids, as well as related calibrator and controls, based on immunoassay technologies developed by Microgenics and its affiliates suitable for application on automated chemistry analyzers.
+The Microgenics OM Assay was intended to ensure personalized dose optimization of omecamtiv mecarbil in patients being treated.
+The Microgenics OM Assay was utilized in both GALACTIC-HF and METEORIC-HF to enable optimal dose titration in patients.
+We have been informed by Amgen that the Assay Agreement terminated contemporaneously with the termination of the Amgen Agreement.
+Consequently, we are pursuing the development and/or usage of alternative dosage selection tests to the Microgenics OM Assay to be used for personalized dose optimization of omecamtiv mecarbil if required by FDA or other regulatory authorities in order to obtain marketing approval of omecamtiv mecarbil.